marcinlesek/hypertest/README.md

 # hypertest

-_Revolutionary **plug-and-play** TypeScript library that transforms testing efficiency.
-Seamlessly integrating into your suite, it distributes tests across cloud executions, reducing runtime to only your slowest test's duration.
-Exceptionally affordable, it's the cost-effective solution for accelerating development with minimal expense._
+_Revolutionize your testing with our **plug-and-play** TypeScript library.
+Effortlessly integrates, distributing tests in the cloud to **cut runtime to just your slowest test**.
+Exceptionally affordable for fast, cost-effective development._

 ## :scroll: Project structure